therealozp/class-notes/swe review.md

 12. SE started evolving in 1970s, fact or cap?
 **cap**.
 SE started evolving in 1960s when Simula67 was brought to life. source: p.12 textbook

-13. SSADM is a newer method for Agile-based product development. fact or cap? cap.
+13. structured system analysis and design method (SSADM) is a newer method for Agile-based product development. fact or cap? cap.
 Agile was born in 2000s, SSADM is born in 1980s. source: p.
 14-15

 14. UML purposes
-visualizing, specifying, constructing, documenting, maintaining. mnemonic: vscodeduma
+visualizing, specifying, constructing, documenting, maintaining.
+mnemonic: vscodeduma

 15. UML is not only modelling standard, but also specifies sequence in which models are to be developed. fact or cap? cap. first verse is correct, second is wrong. source: p.
 16